AbdallhOmarr/Routing-sheet-project/readme.md

 # to do

-- Add process factors algorithm to calculate rate
 - Add each paint qty, weld qty to each assembly by analysing the product tree and know which assembly is this raw mat belongs to
 - Add up to 5 sheets
 - Add set of standard routing
-- Add the ability to copy routing from another code in the workbook
 - Add send mail func
 - Add dataloader func
 - controller on routing to check max and min rate permitted

+# Doing

+- Add the ability to copy routing from another code in the workbook

 # Done

+- Add process factors algorithm to calculate rate